-Anita had been planning to begin succession planning for her business in about 10 years.
-But with the events of the last few years, she decided she should start planning sooner.
-When she met with her tax and estate planning advisors, they recommended that she begin leveraging her gift tax exclusions and exemption by gifting ownership interests, which may be eligible for valuation discounts.
-So, for example, in 2022 Anita could gift an ownership interest worth up to as much as \$21,333 (on a controlling basis) tax free, assuming a combined discount of 25%.
-That's because the discounted value wouldn't exceed the \$16,000 annual exclusion.
+Gift interests in your business or an FLP.
+If you own a business, you can leverage your gift tax exclusions and exemption by gifting ownership interests, which may be eligible for valuation discounts for lack of control and marketability.
+For example, you could gift an ownership interest worth up to \$22,666 (on a controlling basis) tax-free, assuming a combined discount of 25%.
+That's because the discounted value of the gift wouldn't exceed the \$17,000 annual exclusion.